nspope/singer-snakemake/README.md

-An important consequence is that when calculating expectations of (linear) site statistics from branch statistics in the ARG (e.g. `mode='site'` and `mode='branch'` in ``tskit``'s stats methods), then the contribution from each window must be weighted by the adjusted mutation rate and then summed across windows to get the correct values.
+An important consequence is that when calculating expectations of (linear) site statistics from branch statistics in the ARG (e.g. `mode='site'` and `mode='branch'` in ``tskit``'s stats methods), then the contribution from each chunk must be weighted by the adjusted mutation rate and then summed across chunks to get the correct values.
 Some examples of this sort of calculation can be seen in `workflow/scripts/tree_statistics.py`.
 The adjusted mutation rates are saved as an ``msprime.RateMap`` object (see below).

-Similarly, to calculate sequence-wide distributions of coalescence time or other topological statistics, the contribution of each window should be weighted by the proportion of accessible sequence.
+Similarly, to calculate sequence-wide distributions of coalescence time or other topological statistics, the contribution of each chunk should be weighted by the proportion of accessible sequence.